 When: 8 February – 11 March 2023

-Opening: 8 February at 6pm with Sean Dooley, BirdLife Australia’s National Public Affairs Manager and author of Bird Count.
+was opened at CLIMARTE Gallery by Sean Dooley – BirdLife Australia’s National Public Affairs Manager and author of Bird Count.

-BIRD is honoured to be included in the National Sustainable Living Festival 2023 program.
+BIRD was honoured to be included in the National Sustainable Living Festival 2023 program.